Most Common Mistakes Entrepreneurs Make

 5. The Market

-We’re always up for a chat, so get in touch.
-Outside ideas are on a mission to help people and businesses grow.
+Outside ideas … is always up for a chat, so get in touch.
+We are on a mission to help people and businesses grow.